-Defamation False or unprivileged statement or representation about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group.
-This can include posting or publishing text, video, audio recordings or pictures by any electronic or non-electronic means.
-I - III Destruction of Property/Vandalism Damage, destruction, or defacement of property belonging to another person or the school including electronic devices.
-II - IV Discrimination Discrimination, based on a person's actual or perceived race, age, sexual orientation, hearing dog or service dog, color, creed, national origin, ethnic group, religion, religious practice, sex, sexual orientation, gender or gender identity, marital or veteran status, use of a recognized guide dog, hearing dog or service dog, or disability as a basis for treating another in a negative manner on school property or at a school function.
+BEHAVIOR-RELATED OFFENSE DEFINITION RANGE OF CONSEQUENCES Discrimination Discrimination, based on a person's actual or perceived race, age, sexual orientation, hearing dog or service dog, color, creed, national origin, ethnic group, religion, religious practice, sex, sexual orientation, gender or gender identity, marital or veteran status, use of a recognized guide dog, hearing dog or service dog, or disability as a basis for treating another in a negative manner on school property or at a school function.
 "Discrimination" means (the unfair or unjust or prejudicial treatment of people and groups based on DASA language above) discrimination against any student by a student or students and/or employee or employees on school property or at a school function including, but not limited to, discrimination based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
 I - IV Disrespect Toward Others Inappropriate comment or physical gesture to a student, teacher, staff member or other adult.
 I - II Disruption Behavior that is substantially disruptive and/or disturbing of the educational process or overall atmosphere of the school.
 This includes anything that substantially interferes with the teacher's ability to lead the classroom and/or the other students' ability to learn.
 This also includes behavior that interferes with the safe and cooperative environment of the school or school activity.
-I - III Driving/Parking Violations Failure to obey all state, district, and campus traffic and parking signs and rules on school grounds. - Failure to Serve Assigned Consequences Failure to serve detention, suspension or other assigned consequences. - False Alarms/Bomb Threats/Tampering with Safety Equipment Initiating a report or warning of fire or catastrophe without valid cause, such as: misuse of 911, discharging a fire extinguisher, tampering with emergency equipment (fire alarms, extinguishers, PA system, defibrillators, exit signs, security cameras/systems, etc.).
+I - III Driving / Parking Violations Failure to obey all state, district, and campus traffic and parking signs and rules on school grounds.
+1 - 111 Failure to Serve Assigned Consequences Failure to serve detention, suspension or other assigned consequences.
+I - III False Alarms / Bomb Threats / Tampering with Safety Equipment Initiating a report or warning of fire or catastrophe without valid cause, such as: misuse of 911, discharging a fire extinguisher, tampering with emergency equipment (fire alarms, extinguishers, PA system, defibrillators, exit signs, security cameras/systems, etc.).
 III - IV Fighting Engaging in a hostile confrontation with physical contact involving two or more individuals.
+III - IV Fireworks or Explosives Possession, use, and / or threat to use a firework, including a firecracker or sparkler, smoke bomb, flare, combustible or explosive substance, or look-alike.
 III - IV